oceanbase/.github/profile/README.md

 - [https://github.com/oceanbase/oceanbase](https://github.com/oceanbase/oceanbase)
 - [https://github.com/oceanbase/oceanbase-doc](https://github.com/oceanbase/oceanbase-doc)

-In addition to the database kernel, we also provide many tools for users, all of which can be found at the GitHub or [software center](https://en.oceanbase.com/softwarecenter).
+In addition to the database kernel, we also provide many tools for users, all of which can be found on GitHub or [software center](https://en.oceanbase.com/softwarecenter).

 #### Database Management